AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: Experiments

 \subsection{Implementation Details}

 \textbf{Network Architecture.} We use MMDetection\cite{chen2019mmdetection}, a popular object detection toolkit based on PyTorch\cite{paszke2017automatic}, to implement our approach.
-For the teacher network in all experiments, we adopt Faster-RCNN\cite{2017Faster} with two ResNet50 backbones\cite{2016Deep} and feature pyramid networks\cite{lin2017feature} (FPN) to extract the RGB and TIR feature, respectively.
-The teacher network fuse the feature with the cross-modulality attention transformer\cite{lee2022cross}.
-For the student network, to validate the flexibility of our method, we adopt the popular two-stage detector Faster-RCNN and the one-stage detector RetinaNet\cite{lin2017focal} with only one ResNet18\cite{2016Deep} and FPN.
-The fusion of student network is early image-level fusion by the fusion module shwon in Fig.\ref{fig:IMF}.
+We choose the DETR-based DINO\cite{zhangdino} detector, the classical two-stage network Faster-RCNN\cite{2017Faster} and one-stage detector RetinaNet\cite{lin2017focal} as baseline detectors.
+We use ResNet\cite{2016Deep} and Swin Transformer\cite{liu2021swin} as the backbone of the networks.
+The two-stream teacher network fuse the feature with the cross-modality attention transformer\cite{lee2022cross}.
+The fusion of one stream of students network is early image-level fusion by the fusion module shown in Fig.\ref{fig:IMF}.
+Note that when we do not specify the backbone of the network, we default to using ResNet50 for dual-stream teacher networks and ResNet18 for single-stream student networks.